ECTS

 2 creditsEconomic evaluation of water policies

-2 creditsNumerical modeling methods
+2 creditsNumerical methods for modeling

 2 creditsStructural control of mineralization